tournament-js/tournament/README.md

 ```

 ## Ensuring Constructibility
 Certain parameter configurations to tournament constructors are logically impossible.
-Like group size > number of players etc. Whether or not a set of parameters will fail contruction can be tested for with a method taking the same parameters as the respective constructor.
+Like group size > number of players etc. Whether or not a set of parameters will fail contruction can be tested for with a method taking the same parameters as its respective constructor.

 This is particularly valuable for the `FFA` elimination type where the possibilities are basically endless.